 …

 2.2 The case-by-case verification is performed for the assignments submitted under the procedure of No. 9.21.
 This verification consists in determining the distance from the location of a station subject to No. 9.21 to the border of a neighbouring country.
-In case this distance is shorter than the respective coordination distance, the administration of this neighbouring country is identified as affected.Reason: The addition of the last sentence to item 2.2 clarifies numerous questions discussed at WRC-19 and WRC-23 on whether coordination should be effected between countries belonging to different ITU Regions in case the allocation of the service subject to No. 9.21 exist in one Region and does not exist in another Region (or exists without the condition of No. 9.21) and given the formulation of No. 4.8.
+In case this distance is shorter than the respective coordination distance, the administration of this neighbouring country is identified as affected.
+This verification of the coordination distance is performed with respect to the border of the territory of administrations belonging to the same ITU Region as the administration initiating the No. 9.21 procedure and the other ITU Regions.

+Reason: The addition of the last sentence to item 2.2 clarifies numerous questions discussed at WRC-19 and WRC-23 on whether coordination should be effected between countries belonging to different ITU Regions in case the allocation of the service subject to No. 9.21 exist in one Region and does not exist in another Region (or exists without the condition of No. 9.21) and given the formulation of No. 4.8.

 The WRC-23 decision in the Minutes of the eighth Plenary meeting, see Document CMR23/523, could serve as an example of such discussions.
 It states, “In the application of footnotes RR Nos.
 5.434 and 5.435B, the term “neighbouring countries” includes those countries of Region 1 which are neighbouring Region 2”.